adam-james/spoti/README.md

 ## Installation

-Create a .env file and add the following variables (contact repository owner for app variables):
+Create a .env file and add the following variables:

 ```
 SPOTIFY_ID=<spotify_id>